Backpacker's Turkey: Jobs Abound

 Making money was my most immediate concern, so after settling into a cheap youth hostel in the backpacker ghetto of Sultanahmet ($2.50 to $5 for a bunk bed in a shared room), I found an Internet café and logged onto EslCafe.com,

 one of the most popular clearinghouse sites for English-teaching jobs on the Web.
-If I had known all along that I would end up in Istanbul, I would have researched job opportunities in advance.
-(Another great site for potential English teachers
+If I had known all along that I would end up in Istanbul, I would have researched English teaching jobs in Turkey in advance (Other great job posting sites for potential English teachers

-is www.tesall.com).
-Generally speaking, though, it is a bad idea to most teachers who have signed on with less-than-legitimate schools in TEFL hotspots like South Korea to find themselves with
+are tefl.com and www.esljobfeed.com).
+Generally speaking, though, it is a bad idea for most teachers who have signed on with less-than-legitimate schools in TEFL hotspots like South Korea to find themselves with

 no legal recourse, no money, and, sometimes, no passport.